codekaust/My-Notes/Golang/README.md

 Note:
 1. Type of any variable, return type of functions are written to right.
 2. When two or more **consecutive** named function parameters share a type, you can omit the type from all but the last. eg: `func add(x, y int)`.
+Some function can have args sth like: `func add(x, y int, z bool)` also.
 3. Function may have **multiple return results** as in above example program.

 **Named return values**: The return values of any function can be named which will allow usage of *naked* `return` statement.